All the content in the game is procedurally generated while the player explores. Wherever you go, you will always find new places, ships and factions.

 Players can either build their ships themselves or let them be generated by the game.
 Blocks can be arbitrarily scaled and ships have no maximum size limit, so go ahead and build that large battleship you've always dreamed of!

-Konstantin developed Avorion from scratch for over four years as a hobby.
+Konstantin 'koonschi' Kronfeldner developed Avorion from scratch for over four years as a hobby.
 Several free demos were released over the first years and a community formed around the game.

-Two years into the development, Konstantin met Hannes, who turned out to be a perfect fit for the music composer of Avorion, and who was happy to provide his skills for the game.
+Two years into the development, Konstantin met ambient music enthusiast Hannes Kretzer, who turned out to be a perfect fit for the music composer of Avorion, and who was happy to provide his skills for the game.

 After a year of radio silence, where some really urgent works of refactoring, reworking, tinkering and graphical enhancements had to be done, a trailer was made and the game was put on Steam Greenlight in December 2015.
 Only 9 days later the game was greenlit.

 After the positive reception on Steam Greenlight and determined to take the game to the next level, the former one-man-team was extended by a new member: Philipp, aka.
 Qui_Sum.

 In spring 2016 a kickstarter campaigns was run and successfully raised nealy 17,000 €.
 A huge thanks to all our backers, who made it possible to get Avorion into Earyl Access on Steam by January 2017.

 Avorion's successful Early Access launch made it possible for Konstantin to start the company Boxelware and extend the team by a few helping hands.
 Together they were working hard toward the full release of the game.

 Subscribe here to get the latest news about Avorion directly to your inbox.
 We'll be sending out newsletters monthly at max, and when a big release or something truly newsworthy happens, such as a new version, patch or similar.